Frequently asked questions

 Every project on the Crowdpear platform is covered by a primary or secondary mortgage on real estate or other guarantees (such as a pledge on other assets, personal surety, or guarantees).
 The type of guarantee applied may be seen in every project’s details and may differ for each investment.

-It is important to note that investments on the Crowdpear platform are not covered by the law on insurance of deposits and liabilities to investors in Lithuania.
+It is important to note that investments on the Crowdpear platform are not covered by the law on insurance of deposits and liabilities to investors in Lithuania and are not subject to the deposit guarantee systems and investor compensation schemes set out in directives of the European Parliament and of the Council.

 Was this helpful?